 If you've made a mistake or missed something, you'll usually get instructions on how to fix it and submit again.

 If you plan on being away from home for a while, remember to fill out the vacation hold form with the post office.
-If you don't keep the post office in the loop, your mailbox could fill up quickly and your free samples will likely be returned.
+If you don't keep them in the loop, your mailbox could fill up quickly and your free samples returned.

 There's nothing like checking your mail and seeing a small box that you immediately know is that free sample of cereal you requested!